Experts urge immediate action for stroke symptoms

 Perhaps more troubling is that only 3 percent of the 2,040 American adults surveyed said they sought medical help as a result of the symptom.
 Most chose to wait and see, rest or take medicine instead of calling 911, according to the survey.

-“Since TIA has the same symptoms as a stroke, you’ve got to call an ambulance immediately,” said community stroke educator Maricela Wilson, RN, BSN of Seton Healthcare Family.
+“Since TIA has the same symptoms as a stroke, you’ve got to call an ambulance immediately,” said community stroke educator Maricela Wilson, RN, BSN of Ascension Seton.
 Seton is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.

 Doctors have to perform brain imaging, usually either magnetic resonance imaging (MRI) or computerized tomography (CT) scans, to distinguish whether someone is having a warning stroke or the real thing.